dchaplinsky/declarations.com.ua/README.md

 In order to import NACP data:
 1. Create a `declarations_bank` directory in the repo root (don't worry, it's gitignored)
 2. Visit `http://localhost:5984/_utils/` and go to "Setup" tab in order to create CouchDB stuff
-3. docker-compose run dragnet_utils python3 import.py /mnt/declarations_bank/your_nacp_archive_dir -u admin -p admin -e http://couchdb:5984 -c 19 -C 200
+3. docker-compose run dragnet_utils python3 load.py /mnt/declarations_bank/your_nacp_archive_dir -u admin -p admin -e http://couchdb:5984 -c 15 -C 200 -S /mnt/declarations_bank/laststate

 Choose params according to [dragnet](https://github.com/excieve/dragnet) documentation.

-In order to run sync between CouchDB and ElasticSearch (this requires that the both DB and index exist): docker-compose up -d sync

-This will continuously synchronise both.
-Autorestart might need to be added to the compose definition in order to restart on failure.
-Sync will track last pushed change and restart from this point.
-Please be aware that it will also sync deletions.

-In order to run dragnet execution profiles: docker-compose run --rm dragnet_utils python3 profile.py aggregated all -d /mnt/dragnet_data -u admin -p admin -e http://couchdb:5984 -s http://elasticsearch:9200
+In order to run dragnet execution profiles: docker-compose run --rm dragnet_utils python3 profile.py aggregated all -d /mnt/dragnet_data -u admin -p admin -e http://couchdb:5984 -E http://elasticsearch:9200

+This should also pump the latest data to ElasticSearch, provided the state file is where the profile expects it to be.

 See dragnet repo for more details about it. `--noreexport` param might be needed in case of recurring execution (such as a cron job).